Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Teacup dog breeds, as the name implies, is a term meant to depict smaller than average dog breeds.
-The term is quite flashy and attractive when one reads it advertised on the Sunday newspaper as pictures of cute small dogs breeds capable of comfortably fitting into a teacup or coffee cup come to mind.
-Other than being cute though, what are really teacup dog breeds?
+"Teacup," as the name implies, is a term meant to depict smaller-than-average dog breeds.
+The term is quite flashy and attractive when one reads it advertised on the Sunday newspaper as pictures of cute, small dog breeds capable of comfortably fitting into a coffee cup come to mind.

-As innocent as the term teacup puppy or teacup dog may appear, there are a lot of important facts to become aware of before falling in love with these dogs and considering paying a premium price for one.
-Learning more facts about teacup dog breeds can help make the difference between enduring many heartaches and expenses and enjoying a dog for many years to come.
-So what's the big deal about teacup dog breeds?
+As innocent as the term "teacup puppy" or "teacup dog" may appear, there are a lot of important facts to become aware of before falling in love with these dogs and considering paying a premium price for one.
+Learning more facts about them can help make the difference between enduring many heartaches and expenses and enjoying a dog for many years to come.

-Teacup dog breeds are basically very small versions of popular breeds of small dogs.
-Also referred to as micro-dogs or pocket-sized dogs, as one may imagine, on top of being small, these dogs also considerably weigh less than the standard set forth for that particular dog breed.
-For sake of an example, according to American Kennel Club, the Maltese dog breed, is expected to weigh under 7 pounds, with a preference for specimens being anywhere in between the 4 and 6 pound range.
-A teacup Maltese would instead weigh considerably less than this standard, making it even much more smaller than acceptable.
+Teacups are basically very small versions of popular breeds of small dogs.
+Also referred to as micro-dogs or pocket-sized dogs, as one may imagine, on top of being small, these dogs also considerably weigh less than the standard set forth for that particular breed.
+For sake of an example, according to American Kennel Club, the Maltese is expected to weigh under seven pounds, with a preference for specimens being anywhere in between the four and six-pound range.
+A teacup Maltese would instead weigh considerably less than this standard, making it even much smaller than acceptable.

-It's important for perspective dog owners to realize that the term "teacup dog breed" is not an official term, and that as such, it is not endorsed by any of the main dog breed registries.
-Teacups are not a specific breed of dog.
+It's important for prospective dog owners to realize that the term "teacup" is not an official term, and that as such, it is not endorsed by any of the main dog breed registries.
+They are not a specific breed of dog.
 The term is mostly an astutely thought marketing ploy specifically crafted for the purpose of attracting buyers and persuading them into thinking that teacup puppies are valuable and worthy of a higher price tag.

-When a prospective buyer therefore goes to purchase these dogs, they may be really smaller than the average weight and size for the breed, or they may actually be normal size or even bigger, but the breeder still markets them as "teacups" just in hopes of adding a glitzy touch to make up for the higher price tag.
-The term teacup is therefore a big red flag that should send warning beeps left and right.
+When a prospective buyer, therefore, goes to purchase these dogs, they may be really smaller than the average weight and size for the breed, or they may actually be normal size or even bigger, but the breeder still markets them as "teacups" just in hopes of adding a glitzy touch to make up for the higher price tag.
+The term is, therefore, a big red flag that should send warning beeps left and right.

-Having a smaller than average specimen of a dog breed may be appealing as these dogs can easily fit into a pink Gucci bag, but the health of dogs should not be put on the line just for the purpose of attracting buyers who wish to make a fashion statement.
-Before committing into purchasing a smaller version of an already small breed, it is therefore important understanding how teacup dog breeds are produced and how this can impact their general health.
+Having a smaller-than-average dog may be appealing as these dogs can easily fit into a pink Gucci bag, but the health of such dogs should not be put on the line just for the purpose of attracting buyers who wish to make a fashion statement.
+Before committing into purchasing a smaller version of an already small breed, it is therefore important understanding how these breeds are produced and how this can impact their general health.

-Behind the creation of a teacup, there is often a breeder who is purposely raising runts of the litter.
+Behind the creation of these breeds, there is often a breeder who is purposely raising runts of the litter.
 Runts of the litter are basically smaller than average dogs who are weaker and often struggling to survive.
-While a reputable breeder who occasionally stumbles on these specimens may sell these runts with a strict spay and neuter contract, so that these specimens are not allowed to reproduce, an unethical breeder may instead purposely breed their runt with another runt (often closely related by inbreeding) in hopes of producing whole litters or smaller than average dogs.
+While a reputable breeder who occasionally stumbles on these specimens may sell these runts with a strict spay and neuter contract, so that these specimens are not allowed to reproduce, an unethical breeder may instead purposely breed their runt with another runt (often closely related by inbreeding) in hopes of producing whole litters of smaller than average dogs.